All Episodes

 Great to be here.

-First time call a long time listener.
+First time call a long-time listener.

-Um I just had so much, and I started telling Snerdley, and he let me on to finish it.
+I just had so much, and I started telling Snerdley, and he let me on to finish it.

-Um, first of all, I listened to the press conference.
+First of all, I listened to the press conference.

 We have a lot in common.